Melanin: Effects

 Recent research suggests that melanin may serve a protective role other than photoprotection.
-Melanin is able to effectively chelate metal ions through its carboxylate and phenolic hydroxyl groups, in many cases much more efficiently than the powerful chelating ligand ethylenediaminetetraacetate (EDTA).
+Melanin is able to effectively chelate metal ions through its carboxylate and phenolic hydroxyl groups, often much more efficiently than the powerful chelating ligand ethylenediaminetetraacetate (EDTA).
 Thus, it may serve to sequester potentially toxic metal ions, protecting the rest of the cell.
-This hypothesis is supported by the fact that the loss of neuromelanin observed in Parkinson's disease is accompanied by an increase in iron levels in the brain.
+This hypothesis is supported by the fact that the loss of neuromelanin, observed in Parkinson's disease, is accompanied by an increase in iron levels in the brain.

 Physical properties and technological applications

-Evidence exists in support of a highly cross-linked heteropolymer bound covalently to matrix scaffolding melanoproteins.
+Evidence exists for a highly cross-linked heteropolymer bound covalently to matrix scaffolding melanoproteins.
 It has been proposed that the ability of melanin to act as an antioxidant is directly proportional to its degree of polymerization or molecular weight.
-Suboptimal conditions for the effective polymerization of melanin monomers may lead to formation of lower-molecular-weight, pro-oxidant melanin that has been implicated in the causation and progression of macular degeneration and melanoma.
+Suboptimal conditions for the effective polymerization of melanin monomers may lead to formation of pro-oxidant melanin with lower-molecular-weight, implicated in the causation and progression of macular degeneration and melanoma.
 Signaling pathways that upregulate melanization in the retinal pigment epithelium (RPE) also may be implicated in the downregulation of rod outer segment phagocytosis by the RPE.
 This phenomenon has been attributed in part to foveal sparing in macular degeneration.

 Role in melanoma metastasis

-The research done by Sarna's team proved that heavily pigmented melanoma cells have Young's modulus about 4.93 kPa, when in non-pigmented ones it was only 0.98 kPa.
-In another experiment they found that elasticity of melanoma cells is important for its metastasis and growth: non-pigmented tumors were bigger than pigmented and it was much easier for them to spread.
-They shown that there are both pigmented and non-pigmented cells in melanoma tumors, so that they can both be drug-resistant and metastatic.
+Heavily pigmented melanoma cells have a Young's modulus of about 4.93 kPa, compared to non-pigmented cells, with a value of 0.98 kPa.
+The elasticity of melanoma cells is crucial to metastasis and growth; non-pigmented tumors were larger than pigmented tumors, and spread far more easily.
+Pigmented and non-pigmented cells are both present in melanoma tumors, so that they can both be drug-resistant and metastatic.